partykit/partykit/apps/docs/src/content/docs/guides/deploy-to-cloudflare.md

 CLOUDFLARE_ACCOUNT_ID=<your account id> CLOUDFLARE_API_TOKEN=<your api token> npx partykit deploy --domain partykit.domain.com
 ```

-You can find your accound ID in the overview page of your domain.
+You can find your account ID in the overview page of your domain.
 For more information, see [Cloudflare's documentation](https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids)

 You can make an API token https://dash.cloudflare.com/profile/api-tokens with the `Edit Cloudflare Workers` template.